-Permission for a UIM titled race meeting is granted ONLY if the race course is approved by UIM Cominsport before the National Authority applies for the international titled event for the following calendar year.
-A UIM titled race without an approved Water Registration for the registered categories is not permitted.
+Permission for any UIM sanctioned race meeting is granted ONLY if the race course is approved by UIM Cominsport before the National Authority applies for the international event.
+A UIM sanctioned race without an approved Water Registration for the registered categories is not permitted.
 Reallocation of the race is permitted only to a race course with a valid Water Registration.
 A Water Registration for a specific course is valid for four years.
-Water Registration is subject to payment of the fee determined annually by the UIM General Assembly.
-Handling time for the Water Registration application is three calendar months from the date of application.
-Both the UIM and the organizer are responsible for a timely completion.
+A Water Registration validity may be extended three years by sending a new application to the UIM.